drduh/macOS-Security-and-Privacy-Guide/README.md

 Firefox [focuses on user privacy](https://www.mozilla.org/firefox/privacy).
 It supports [tracking protection](https://developer.mozilla.org/docs/Web/Privacy/Firefox_tracking_protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
 Firefox in Strict tracking protection mode will [randomize fingerprints](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting) to defend against tracking.
 Firefox offers separate user [profiles](https://support.mozilla.org/kb/profile-manager-create-remove-switch-firefox-profiles).
 Browsing can also be delineated with [Multi-Account Containers](https://support.mozilla.org/kb/containers).

 Firefox only supports Web Extensions through the [WebExtension API](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions), which is very similar to Chrome.
 Submission of Web Extensions in Firefox is free.
-Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.
+Web Extensions in Firefox most of the time are open-source, although certain Web Extensions are proprietary.

 ## Chrome

-[Google Chrome](https://www.google.com/chrome/) is based on the open source [Chromium project](https://www.chromium.org/) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser), such as:
+[Google Chrome](https://www.google.com/chrome/) is based on the open-source [Chromium project](https://www.chromium.org/) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser), such as:

 * [Chrome Web Store](https://chromewebstore.google.com/)
 * Automatic updates with GoogleSoftwareUpdateDaemon